steemit/steem/README.md

-# Introducing Steem (beta)
+# Introducing Golos (beta)

-Steem is an experimental Proof of Work blockchain with an unproven consensus algorithm.
+Golos is an experimental Proof of Work blockchain with an unproven consensus algorithm.

   - Currency symbol STEEM